When We're in Love

+The plot is Nanase and Hana falling in love, and Hana resolving/overcoming his childhood trauma.

 Publication

 Written and illustrated by Fuyu Kamaoka, When We're in Love, began serialization on Kodansha's Bessatsu Friend magazine on April 13, 2011.
 The series has been on hiatus since 2015 due to Kamaoka's poor health.
 Its chapters have been compiled into ten tankōbon volumes as of February 2015.

 In October 2020, Kodansha USA announced that they licensed the manga for English digital publication.